PouyaDini10/On-premises-Active-Directory-Deployed-in-the-Cloud-Azure-/README.md

 **Disable all the firewall settings**
 ![image](https://github.com/user-attachments/assets/2f926f97-3e9b-4cf7-a32c-22028b30b028)

-<br><br><br><br>

-**Create the Client VM (Windows 10) named “Client-1**
+## Create the Client VM (Windows 10) named “Client-1"

-Create the Windows 10 Virtual Machine
+Create the Windows 10 Virtual Machine:

--Assign to resource group Active Directory
+- Assign to resource group Active Directory
--Name the VM Client-1
+- Name the VM Client-1
--Image: Windows 10 Pro
+- Image: Windows 10 Pro
--2 vcpus(Virtual CPU’s) will be sufficient
+- 2 vcpus(Virtual CPU’s) will be sufficient
--Create a username & password(be sure to document it for later) -Ensure that it’s operating on the same Virtual Network we created earlier: Active Directory-VneT -Click create virtual machine
+- Create a username & password(be sure to document it for later)
+- Ensure that it’s operating on the same Virtual Network we created earlier: Active Directory-VneT
+- Click create virtual machine

 **Important Step:** After the VM is created, set Client-1's DNS settings to DC-1's private IP address.